LspongebobJH/DevoGraph/README.md

 > The columns in the csv file can be in any order.
 The same below.

 ### Stage 2: convert processed data into temporal (directed) graph(s)
 * With the csv file specified in stage 1 as the input file, stage 2 converts it into temporal graphs based on [DGL](https://www.dgl.ai/), which is a common-used graph deep learning library.
 Each graph of the generated temporal graphs corresponds to a certain frame of the input video of stage 1.
-Given cell lineage tree csv file specified as the following format, DevoGraph provides API to connect mother cells and daughter cells across successive graphs, and thus obtain a temporal and directed graph.
+Given cell lineage tree csv file (unnecessary, **not output of stage 1**) specified as the following format, DevoGraph provides API to connect mother cells and daughter cells across successive graphs, and thus obtain a temporal and directed graph.
 Please refer to `/stage_2/stage_2.ipynb` to check details of this stage.

 |dauguter| mother |
 | ---- | ---- |